codophilic/LearnSpring/Spring Concepts.md

 	at org.springframework.beans.factory.support.AbstractAutowireCapableBeanFactory.autowireByType(AbstractAutowireCapableBeanFactory.java:1521)
 	...
 13 more
 ```
-- If we observer config XML, there are two classes or types for ProgrammingLanguage one is with PythonCode and another one is JavaCode, this makes confusion for spring to pick which one and inject it into Laptop class.
-In such scenario we can mentioned which been needs to be set once of them as primary or give one of them as preference.
+- If we observe config XML, there are two classes or types for ProgrammingLanguage one is with PythonCode and another one is JavaCode, this makes confusion for spring to pick which one and inject it into Laptop class.
+In such scenario we can mention which been needs to be set once of them as primary or give one of them as preference.
 Below is the config xml for it.

 ```
     <bean class="com.simple.springProject.Alien" name="objectOfAlienSetters" >